skrtheg/Dump-Truck/README.md

 cd app
 streamlit run main.py
 ```
-This launches the central hub where you can navigate between all monitoring systems.
+This launches the main dashboard from where you can navigate between all monitoring systems.

 #### Option 2: Individual Component Access
 ```bash